 HUGH ANDERSON • Hugh Anderson / 905-842-2143 / firstname.lastname@example.org

-Oakville’s Hugh Anderson has been in business since 1967 – that’s half a century – and he specializes in worldwide topical stamps, including trains (for which a 108-page price list is available), scouts, birds, butterflies, transportation, and royalty, among others.
+Oakville’s Hugh Anderson has been in business since 1967 – that’s half a century – and he specializes in worldwide topical stamps, including trains (for which a 109 page price list is available), scouts, birds, butterflies, transportation, and royalty, among others.
 Another strength is his classic Canada and British North America, of which he focuses on the highly valued early issues with quality ranging from Very Fine to Superb.
 He will also bring a large selection of British Commonwealth countries, including Great Britain; the Channel Islands; British Africa; British Europe; South Pacific; and the Caribbean.
 “I’m going to bring everything I have to the show,” he said, adding he will also have philatelic supplies, literature, and catalogues for sale.

-This October marks Les Garvey’s 41st anniversary as a philatelic dealer.
+Last October marked Les Garvey’s 41st anniversary as a philatelic dealer.
 Garvey and Sons carries “a very general stock” comprised of Canada, British Commonwealth, and worldwide material.
 “It’s always changing because we’re buying collections back from collectors who started with my father back in the ‘60s.” said Garvey, of Edmonton.
 “It has gone so full circle.”
-Among the material being brought to the show in Mississauga is an 1857 7.5-pence Queen Victoria stamp (Scott #9a) in Fine/Very Fine with a catalogue value of $3,750.
+Recent purchases include a 17 volume collection of Br.
+Colonies and BNA, as well as a 14 volume Scott Int. to 1971.